-Everything you need to start creating production-ready WordPress themes.
+Everything you need to start designing and building production-ready WordPress themes without coding.

 Choose the best tool for your needs:

-Pinegrow Web Editor is a fully featured HTML and CSS editor that comes with WordPress converter integrated right into the editor.
+Pinegrow Web Editor is a fully featured HTML and CSS desktop editor that comes with WordPress converter integrated right into the editor.
+Use it to visually design your WordPress theme.

 You should use Pinegrow Web Editor with WordPress theme builder if you do most of HTML and CSS editing with Pinegrow, possibly in combination with code editor like Atom or VS Code.